 Dorothy and Jessy recently met with EU decision-makers and shared their recommendations as to how the EU can support young people in Uganda to tackle the challenges they’re facing.
 They include:

-The EU should prioritise community engagement, including by strengthening structure for youth participation, and through outreach activities, ensure that adequate information about sexual reproductive health and rights are offered from trusted members of communities, for example by youth champions.
+- Prioritise community engagement, including by strengthening structure for youth participation, and through outreach activities.
+Ensure that adequate information about sexual reproductive health and rights are offered from trusted members of communities, for example by youth champions.

-The EU should liaise with the government of Uganda to make sure family planning is prioritised and commitments are implemented, to set the ground for the next generation to be empowered to make choices governing their own bodies and futures.
+- Liaise with the government of Uganda to make sure family planning is prioritised and commitments are implemented.
+Set the ground for the next generation to be empowered to make choices governing their own bodies and futures.

 You can find out more about all eight youth champions here.